-All panel members agreed that pregnancy testing should be used whenever there is any uncertainty about the patient's pregnancy status and that, if available in a reasonable time, serum human chorionic gonadotropin (HCG) testing should be used.
-If urine HCG testing is used before the date of missed menses and the result is negative, the procedure should be postponed until menstruation begins.
-Retesting with the serum HCG test was also provided as an option, but this statement achieved only 75% agreement.
+All panel members agreed that pregnancy testing should be used whenever there is any uncertainty regarding the patient's pregnancy status and that if available in a reasonable time, serum human chorionic gonadotropin (HCG) test should be used.
+If urine HCG testing is used prior to the date of missed menses and the result is negative, the procedure should be postponed until menstruation begins.
+Retesting with serum HCG test was also provided as an option however this statement only achieved 75% agreement.